ElucidataInc/polly-docs/docs/Apps/Lipidomics Data/Lipidomics Visualization Dashboard.md

 ##Preprocessing Interface

-The Pre-processing interface allows you to perform a multitude of functions on the data such as:
+The Preprocessing interface allows you to perform a multitude of functions on the data such as:

 ![Preprocessing interface](../../img/Lipidomics/preprocessing.png) <center>**Figure 8.** Preprocessing Interface</center>